-This postoperative morbidity is recognized by prolonged ileus, sluggish recovery, rising leukocytosis, spiking fevers, tachycardia, and rarely a palpable mass.
+This post-operative morbidity is recognised by prolonged ileus, sluggish recovery, rising leukocytosis, spiking fevers, tachycardia, and rarely a palpable mass.
 After confirmation of the intra-abdominal abscess drainage of pus followed by antibiotic therapy is essential.
 Sometime laparotomy may be required.

-Hernia
+Hernia: